aexol-studio/deenruv/docs/docs/reference/core-plugins/asset-server-plugin/index.md

 ### Focal point

-When cropping an image (`mode=crop`), Vendure will attempt to keep the most "interesting" area of the image in the cropped frame.
+When cropping an image (`mode=crop`), Deenruv will attempt to keep the most "interesting" area of the image in the cropped frame.
 It does this by finding the area of the image with highest entropy (the busiest area of the image).
 However, sometimes this does not yield a satisfactory result - part or all of the main subject may still be cropped out.